-- Internal Display Device Any entitlement granted to the employees of your organization to receive real time NYSE Market Data. - External Display Device Any entitlement granted to individuals who are not employees of your organization. - Nonprofessional service Services rendered to individuals that receive NYSE Market Data and have been qualified by your organization as a nonprofessional user. - Usage-based services (Quote Meter) Includes both professional and nonprofessional users that are not receiving streaming data, but can obtain NYSE Market Data via "snap quote." - Data feed vending Organizations or individuals that are not employees to whom you provide data feeds (i.e. uncontrolled data such as API's, flat files, broadcast streams of data, etc).
+- Internal Display Device Any entitlement granted to the employees of your organization to receive real time NYSE Market Data for your firm's business use. - External Display Device Any entitlement granted to individuals who 1) are not employees of your organization, or 2) receiving the data not for your firm's business use. - Nonprofessional service Services rendered to individuals that receive NYSE Market Data and have been qualified by your organization as a nonprofessional user. - Usage-based services (Quote Meter) Includes both professional and nonprofessional users that are not receiving streaming data, but can obtain NYSE Market Data via "snap quote." - Data feed vending Organizations or individuals that are not employees to whom you provide data feeds (i.e. uncontrolled data such as API's, flat files, broadcast streams of data, etc).